 … and below.
 Look at all those cop cars!

 Another look at the Lions Gate Bridge from Stanley Park.
+This bridge is so imposing and impressive.

 The sights across the river.
+The water is everywhere in this city!

 Look how cheap gas is in Canada!
 Except it’s in Canadian dollars… and it’s per liter, not per gallon.
+Doing all the conversions takes some getting used to.

 Vancouver has some weird street signs.
 To me, this one says “Watch for grown men playing bocce”: